hgurmendi/graph-layout/README.md

 # graph-layout
-Graph Drawing by Force-Directed placement
+Graph Layout in Python using the Fruchterman-Reingold algorithm.